A-I-Research-Facility/Reinforcement-learning/README.md

     sudo python3 -m pip install pyglet

 <br>

-An example models directory and a logs directory has been attached for reference.<br>
+An example `models` directory and a `logs` directory has been attached for reference.
 <br>

 Now, you should go and check the following directories for programs based on reinforcement learning.
 All programs are daisy chained, so please go through them in sequence :<br>